ELadrimonos/ipados_menu_bar/README.md

   - `IPadFormatMenu`: Items for formatting text or other data on your app using Apple's incorporated item with callbacks for your app functionality and additional custom items
   - `IPadViewMenu`: Items to switch between screens or other UI-related actions like showing the sidebar
-  - `IPadWindowMenu`: Listeners for reacting when the window layout changes, a new window is opened, switched screen, etc...
+  - `IPadWindowMenu`: Enables setting an entrypoint for the next window created, thus allowing opening a new window using a different Flutter view and passing arguments

 ## 📱 Platform Support